Intervalley-Coupled Twisted Bilayer Graphene from Substrate Commensuration

 We next consider type X substrates, which have symmetries $C_{3z}$, $M_{\hat{x}}$, and $\mathcal{T}$, as can be seen in \cref{fig: graphene top view}(b).
 In this case, the symmetry constrained substrate potential has the following form (see SM Section II).

 Here $m_{xxI}$ and $m_{IzI}$ are spin independent terms, while $m_{zzz}$, $m_{yyz}$ and $m_{zIz}$ originate from SOC.
-An example of moir\'e bands with type X substrate is shown in \cref{fig: information of all ideal flat bands part2}(d), which is calculated for substrate potential parameters (see figure) on the order of $\SI{10}{\milli\electronvolt}$ at $\theta=1.05^\circ$.
+An example of moir\'e bands with type X substrate is shown in \cref{fig: information of all ideal flat bands part2}(d), which is calculated for substrate potential parameters (see the text in the figure) on the order of $\SI{10}{\milli\electronvolt}$ at $\theta=1.05^\circ$.
 The spin Chern numbers of the $|n|\le 2$ bands are $\mathcal{C}=\{-1, -1, 0, +2\}$ from high to low energies, and the quantum metric of the $n=+2$ band is nearly ideal (\cref{fig: information of all ideal flat bands part2}(e)).
 We leave the search for candidate type X substrate materials for future work.

 \emph{Discussion}.---The commensurate substrate-induced intervalley coupling modifies TBG into an effective ``$\Gamma$-valley'' moir\'e model.
-In particular, the two TBG flat bands per valley become an effective $p_x$-$p_y$ two-orbital honeycomb lattice model with flat bands arising from geometric frustration.
-When SOC is added, the band touchings split and the resulting bands can have high spin Chern numbers.
-An interesting question is how the incommensurate kekul\'e spiral (IKS) states in TBG \cite{Kwan_2021,Nuckolls_2023} will be modified, since the interaction-driven intervalley coupling differs from the substrate-induced intervalley coupling here by a momentum shift.
-Moreover, this may allow the realization in a TBG system of new correlated states such as charge density waves, FCIs, topological superconductors, or spin liquids, which have been extensively studied in frustrated lattices such as the kagome lattice.
+The two TBG flat bands per valley become an effective $p_x$-$p_y$ two-orbital honeycomb lattice model with flat bands arising from geometric frustration, and spin Chern bands further emerge if the substrate has SOC.
 Among the type Y substrate candidates we identified in \cref{table: candidate substrate sqrt3 concise}, Sb$_2$Te$_3$ has a near-perfect lattice constant ratio $r_s \approx \sqrt{3}$ and is the most promising.
-A monolayer or at most few-layer ($\le 5$) Sb$_2$Te$_3$ substrate is desired to gap out the TI surface states it may possess \cite{Jiang_2012}.
-We expect more substrate material candidates to be found in the future.
-It would be particularly interesting to find substrates without SOC, which would give the pristine geometric frustration lattice model with quadratic band touching.
+A monolayer or at most few-layer ($\le 5$) Sb$_2$Te$_3$ substrate is desired to gap out its TI surface states \cite{Jiang_2012, kou2015}.
+It would be interesting if substrates without SOC can be found in the future, which would realize the pristine lattice model with geometric frustration in \cref{fig: information of all ideal flat bands part1}(b).